akshaybahadur21/Smart_Mirror/readme.md

 And paste it in the code.
 You can view the list of available restaurants in a region.

+## SoundHound

+For various other tasks, we have used soundhound's api.
+The soundhound service is quite effective and fast.
+Operations that could be done using soundhound:
+1) Solving Mathematical equations
+2) Stock Market
+3) Hotel Enquiries.

+## Commands that you could use on the mirror

+1) Can you play me a video of Eminem?
+2) Can you book me an uber pool/go from Vimaan Nagar to Baner?
+3) Can you show me restaurants in Pune?
+4) Can you show me the latest news.
+5) Can you show me the weather forecast?
+6) Can you show me map of India?
+7) Can you tell me a joke?
+8) How do I look?
+9) What's the meaning of life?
+10) Show me your face.
+11) What are the roots for x^2-x+1
+12) What are the stock prices and market cap of Google, Apple and Microsoft.
+13) Can you show me hotels in New York that have a swimming pool for next Monday?
+14) Who's Sachine Tendulkar?

 # Starting Up

 Navigate to the AI-Smart-Mirror folder